francescobarbarulo/kubernetes-starter-pack/guides/lab01.md

 Now you are ready to run your first container using the Docker CLI.

+🖥️ Open a shell in the `dev` environment.

 1. Pull the `hello-world` image from the Docker Hub.
 Remember that if you do not specify the registry endpoint before the image name, Docker will pull the image from the default registry (`registry-1.docker.io`).

     ```sh